imarranz/imarranz.github.io/projects.md

 ### &#9822; PYGENMET

-I have developed this package of genetic algorithms to subtype patients with NASH, although it is a tool that can be used for all types of diseases.
+I have developed this package of Genetic Algorithms to subtype patients with NASH, although it is a tool that can be used for all types of diseases.

 ![](https://github.com/imarranz/pygenmet/raw/master/figures/logo.png)